 Addressing Value Chain Constraints to Empower Producer Groups

 ACDI/VOCA brought volunteer technical experts to Mali to improve the agriculture sector.
-With partner Winrock International, ACDI/VOCA implemented the $2 million, USAID-funded Mali Agricultural Value Enhancement Network (MAVEN) program.
+With partner Winrock International, ACDI/VOCA implemented the USAID-funded Mali Agricultural Value Enhancement Network (MAVEN) program.
 The program provided solutions and support to improve Malian agriculture by improving productivity and increasing access to finance in targeted value chains.
 MAVEN supported USAID Feed the Future goals in Mali.

 MAVEN’s underlying strategy was to raise productivity for Mali’s producers in a way that:

 - supports farmer access to markets or processors

 - strengthens targeted value chains for long-term sustainability

 - enhances food security through increased smallholder incomes and increased home consumption

 The program applied a value chain methodology to identify key constraints and applied volunteer technical assistance to resolve those critical constraints.
 MAVEN worked with subsectors and products that have growth potential, encouraging cooperation among value chain participants to motivate them to do business with one another.
 The program coordinated with other activities in Mali to leverage resources, multiply impact, and prevent duplication.

 MAVEN prioritized impacts on women and includes women in all program activities.